informalsystems/modelator-py/README.md

 With Poetry installed `poetry install`.

-Tests: `poetry run pytest` or `poetry run pytest` or use your code editor.
+- Tests: `poetry run pytest` or `poetry run pytest` or use your code editor.
 VSCode has built in support.
-Tests with coverage: `pytest --cov=mbt_python tests/`
+- Tests with coverage: `pytest --cov=mbt_python tests/`
+- Preview the pre-commit hooks: `pre-commit run --all-files`

 ### Tips for VSCode users